 Whether a financial institution conducts SAR reporting at the branch level, or centrally compiles reports for bulk submission, D3 is designed to make the process fast and easy.
 An incident report in D3 can be turned into a SAR form with a single click and delivered to FinCEN, all within the platform.
 D3 can also do batch uploads of collected reports, track filed reports, and attach acknowledgment reports from FinCEN to the record of the filing.
 For cyber information, we have a preconfigured Cyber SAR template, based on the template provided by FinCEN.

-Click on the Button Below to Book a Demo and see for yourself why so many financial institutions use D3 to manage SAR reporting, orchestrate incident response, connect with security technologies, and apply data-driven decisions across an enterprise-wide vision of cyber security and risk management.
+Book a demo and see for yourself why so many financial institutions use D3 to manage SAR reporting, orchestrate incident response, connect with security technologies, and apply data-driven decisions across an enterprise-wide vision of cyber security and risk management.